Alexthuita/alx-system_engineering-devops/0x00-shell-basics/README.md

-PWD purpose is to print the working directory
+It's purpose is to print the working directory